-AMEA continues to provide Member city customers with tools and resources to help you manage your energy costs and be wise-energy users.
-Some of the resources in this section include information on Alabama’s Weatherization Assistance Program, Energy Savers and ENERGY STAR®, as well as energy-efficiency tips.
+AMEA continues to provide our Member cities’ customers with tools and resources to help manage energy costs and be wise-energy users.

 Alabama Weatherization Assistance Program

 The Alabama Weatherization Assistance Program (WAP) is administered by the Alabama Departmettnt of Economic and Community Affairs (ADECA) and funded through a grant from the U. S. Department of Energy.

 WAP works in all 67 Alabama counties to reduce energy costs for those in low-income households, particularly the elderly, people with disabilities, and families with children, by improving the energy efficiency of their homes.

 Assistance typically includes installing attic, wall and floor insulation, sealing duct work, performing HVAC system tune-ups and repairs, repairing leaky and/or faulty windows and doors, and replacing incandescent light bulbs with compact fluorescent light bulbs.
 Health and safety checks are also performed on the home.

 The Alabama Department of Economic and Community Affairs’ (ADECA) Local Government Energy Loan Program is available to any local government, city or county board of education, or pubic college or university in the state for the purpose of financing energy conservation projects in eligible facilities.